- Proceedings

 To simulate data we used the same setup of [2], we considere two different i.i.d. models for negative sequences, uniform background with p A = p C = p G = p T = 1/ 4 and GC-rich background with p A = p T = 1/ 6, p C = p G = 1/ 3, we measure the PPV of 40 sequences, 20 positive and 20 negative, as the sequence length N varies from 500 to 10000 bases.

 Results for the CM model are shown in Figure 1 with both uniform background (a) and GC-rich background (b).
 Using this setup we observed no significant improvement as N grows (recall of 0.5 means no statistical power).
-All measures are almost aligned around PPV of 0.5 and only for higher values of N (4000 or more) d 2 * and d 2 s show a slight improvement of their performance.
+All measures are almost aligned around PPV of 0.5 and only for higher values of N (4000 or more) and show a slight improvement of their performance.
 This is explained by the fact that the number of patterns inserted grows with length of the sequence, thus longer sequences from the positive set will have more chance to obtain an higher similarity score.
 However all methods perform poorly on this dataset, as can be seen from the scale of Figure 1.
 In general d-type statistics need longer sequences or an higher pattern intensity λ to improve their predictive power.

 Simulations with Drosophila genome